Kenil1311/Clinic/replit.md

-✓ Reverted all capability card styling changes back to original Bootstrap layout per user request (July 16, 2025) ✓ Adjusted capability card spacing to move gaps from between content to bottom of cards (July 16, 2025) ✓ Updated capability icons to use white background with red border and red icon color (July 16, 2025)
+✓ Reverted all capability card styling changes back to original Bootstrap layout per user request (July 16, 2025) ✓ Adjusted capability card spacing to move gaps from between content to bottom of cards (July 16, 2025) ✓ Updated capability icons to use white background with red border and red icon color (July 16, 2025) ✓ Added horizontal centering to capability cards with align-items: center and text-align: center (July 16, 2025)

 ## User Preferences